WrestleMania 23: Major feuds

-Donald Trump has appeared at three WrestleManias, while venues associated with him have hosted two additional events.

-The main staged rivalry heading into WrestleMania 23 was between promoter Vince McMahon and businessman Donald Trump.
+The main staged rivalry heading into WrestleMania 23 was between Vince McMahon and Donald Trump.
 On the January 8 episode of Raw, Trump faced off against his real-life rival, Rosie O'Donnell.
 Trump won the contest, although local wrestlers portrayed Trump and O'Donnell.
 During McMahon's "Fan Appreciation Night" on the January 29 episode of Raw, Trump interrupted and dropped large sums of money into the arena.
 The following month, the two came up with a match for WrestleMania, where the stipulations for the match were that they each had to choose a representative to wrestle for them, and the loser would have his head shaved bald.
 This match was then billed as the "Battle of the Billionaires".
 McMahon picked Umaga as his representative, while Trump picked Bobby Lashley.
 After successfully defending his ECW World Championship against Hardcore Holly in a Steel Cage match—a match in which the ring is surrounded by a steel cage—on an episode of ECW on Sci Fi, Lashley charged at the cage, slammed through it, and landed atop Umaga, who was at ringside.
 On the March 5 edition of Raw, "Stone Cold" Steve Austin was appointed as special guest referee for the "Battle of the Billionaires" match at WrestleMania 23.
 On the March 26 episode of Raw, McMahon faced off against Lashley in a No Disqualification match.
 In the match, several people interfered on McMahon's behalf, including Lance Cade and Trevor Murdoch, Chris Masters, Johnny Nitro, and Umaga.
 This interference allowed McMahon to win the bout.

 "Stone Cold" Steve Austin was the special guest referee for the "Battle of the Billionaires" match.